fable-compiler/fable-compiler.github.io/blog/Introducing-Femto.md

 # run femto for project analysis
 femto
 ```
-You can also specify the directory of your Fable project or specify the project path itself, the following will find the same the same project.
+You can also specify the directory of your Fable project or specify the project path itself, the following will find the same project.
 ```bash
 femto .